-The Rivkin Center for Ovarian Cancer’s CanCan program provides free health education workshops across the west coast.
-CanCan facilitators share their cancer journey with CanCan party attendees and help educate women on ovarian and breast health, while CanCan instructors educate women about their breast and ovarian health and cancer risks.
+The Rivkin Center’s education program provides free health education workshops across the west coast.
+Rivkin EDU survivors share their cancer journey with party attendees and help educate women on ovarian and breast health, while instructors educate women about their breast and ovarian health and cancer risks.

-Say hello to Helen Chen, CanCan instructor and facilitator.
+Say hello to Helen Chen, Rivkin EDU instructor and survivor.

 Where are you from?
 I’m from Sunnyvale, California — born and raised in the Bay Area.